Dr. Kim Riddlebarger, Senior Pastor

 Mark and Ann Johnson, Choir Directors

 Mark is Director of Music and conducts the Adult Choir.
 He is a graduate of California State University, Fullerton (B.A.-Music).
 Ann assists with Adult Choir and teaches hymnody to the children in Sunday School programs.
 Ann has degrees in Voice Performance from Biola University (B.M.) and California State University, Fullerton (M.M.).
 Having attended the church since its inception in 1995, Mark and Ann welcome this opportunity “to prepare God’s people for works of service, so that the body of Christ may be built up…” (Eph.
 4:12).
 Mark and Ann met at Christ Reformed Church in 1995 and were married by Pastor Kim Riddlebarger in 1998.
-They are the proud parents of Nathaniel and Katharina.
+They are the proud parents of Nathaniel, Katharina, and Gabrielle.

 Winona Taylor, Secretary-Administrator